simon-m-mudd/funmixer_apptainer/readme_apptainer.md

 $ apptainer shell --bind /my/funmixer/data:/funmixer_data funmixer_container.sif
 ```

 The path before the `:` is the path on your computer, and the path after is the path in the container.
 So when you are in the container you would navigate to `cd /funmixer_data` to see your data.
+Note that if you are using Ubuntu inside of Windows Linux Subsystem you will need to make sure your Ubuntu system in WSL can see the directory with your data first (that is, you need to make data visible to WSL when you start it, and then to apptainer when you start that).

 ## History

 * Version 1.0 Simon Mudd 27-Nov-2025.
 First version of the container.
+* Version 1.1 Simon Mudd 01-Dec-2025.
+Changed relative paths, placed the .def file in main repository, and updated instructions.